reeazr/codeigniter-breadcrumb/README.md

 add() will add each breadcrumbs to the stack render() will generate the full breadcrumb.

-You can get the library loaded automatically by adding it in application\config\autoload.php
+Codeigniter has 2 ways of loading a library:

+    1 - Autoload
+    2 - Manual loading

+**Autoloading** is useful if you will be using the library in many places.
+In our case, since we will need the breadcrumbs throughout the site, it will be better better if we autoload it.
+Search for

+    application\config\autoload.php

-Look for the line
+and go to the line

     $autoload['libraries']

-and add it to the array
+and add it to the array, like for example

+    array('database','mybreadcrumb')

+**Manual Loading**:
 You can alternatively load the library in the controller itself before calling its methods.

     $this->load->library('mybreadcrumb');

-From your controller, add the following line
+Then, from your controller, add the following lines

     $this->mybreadcrumb->add('Home', base_url());
     $this->mybreadcrumb->add('Cities', base_url('cities/listing'));

-And finally
+which will add each lines submitted in an array.
+Finally, to get the breadcrumbs, use the render() method.

-    $this->data['breadcrumbs'] = $this->mybreadcrumb->render();
+    $this->mybreadcrumb->render();

-and pass $this->data to your view to be displayed, like
+Assign it to a variable and pass it to your views for output.

-    $this->load->view('cities/listing',$this->data);

-Kindly note that the last item loaded will be active, rendered as non-clickable since it is expected to the current page.
+    $data['breadcrumbs'] = $this->mybreadcrumb->render();
+    $this->load->view('examplepage',$data);

+Breadcrumbs helps us trace our way back, starting from the current page and ideally up to the homepage.
+It is commnsense that the last link is the current page, and it should not be clickable.
+This will handled automatically, where the last link will be non-clickable.